 - Stream on Apple TV, Amazon Fire TV, Chromecast, Roku, mobile devices, and more

 If you want the most affordable way to legally stream sports, Sling TV is what you want.
-Starting at $25/month, this package is cheaper, but otherwise not much different than the competitors.
-The main difference is that if you want cloud-DVR service, it will cost you $5 as opposed to being included in your package.
-That said, Sling TV allows you more of a chance to build your own package, which could give you more or what you want for less money.
+Starting at $30/month, this package is cheaper, but otherwise not much different than the competitors.
+Sling TV allows you more of a chance to build your own package, which could give you more or what you want for less money.

 You can learn more in our Sling TV review.

-- Stream on up to 5 devices at once
+- Stream simultaneously on three devices at once

-Watch ESPN2 Online without Cable via DIRECTV NOW
+Watch ESPN2 Online without Cable via AT&T TV NOW

-DIRECTV NOW offers the ESPN2 live stream in the Max plan, the first of many plans that the service offers.
-This plan includes 40+ channels for $50 per month.
+AT&T TV NOW offers the ESPN2 live stream in the Max plan, the first of many plans that the service offers.
+This plan includes 40+ channels for $65 per month.
 The most unique thing about this package is that it includes HBO at no additional charge.
 Other plans offer the chance to add HBO and other movie channels for a small fee.
 Package options include a robust on-demand library and a limited cloud-DVR setup.
-Here’s more on DIRECTV NOW:
+Here’s more on AT&T TV NOW:

-- Take your pick of multiple packages – start with 40+ channels at $50/month
+- Take your pick of multiple packages – start with 40+ channels at $65/month

 - Larger packages are available